 The first thing which you will need to do is apply for a sponsorship licence – this is an absolute legal requirement for any company who wishes to hire an overseas national.
 As part of the sponsorship application process, you will need to nominate certain individuals within your company to manage the Sponsorship Management System (SMS), including:

-- Key contact, who will be main point of contact for UKVI
+- Key contact, who will be the main point of contact for UKVI

-- Level 1 user, who is responsible for the daily management of the licence through the SMS
+- Level 1 user, who is responsible for the daily management of the licence through SMS.